dlaliberte/bikeshed-intro/index.md

   - You can run `bikeshed template > spec.bs` to generate a minimal template.
   - Or you can copy this [Minimal template](http://go/gh/WICG/starter-kit/blob/main/templates/index.bs).
 - Follow instructions for [Publishing with a custom GitHub Actions workflow](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) down to selecting "GitHub Actions".
-- Click "<span style="color:lightblue">create your own</span>" link to start creating a yml script.
+- Click the "<span style="color:lightblue">create your own</span>" link to start creating a yml script.
   - Change the name of the file (after `.github/workflows/`) to `build.yml` or `spec.yml`.
-  - Use the following script, but change `spec.bs` to your spec file.
+  - Use the following script, but change `spec.bs` and `spec.html` to use your spec file.
     - For more sample workflow actions, see [Spec Prod Documentation](https://w3c.github.io/spec-prod/)

 ```#yml